alkhe/prim/README.md

 Prim is a new templating language that implements only the most intuitive and natural concepts of interface structure, allowing for developers to efficiently create platform-agnostic user interfaces.

-It leaves out specific rules like `img tags are self-closing` to achieve maximum performance and transparency.
-The simple, unopinionated design of Prim allows for a healthy balance between recyclability and output certainty.
+Bearing a simple syntax and leaving out specific rules like `img tags are self-closing`, Prim achieves maximum performance and readability.
+The simple, unopinionated design of Prim allows for a healthy balance between recyclability and output transparency.

 Prim is great for creating web applications.
 The parser returns a plain HTML string that can be treated as a reusable atomic DOM node.
 It plays well with client-side MVC frameworks such as AngularJS and Backbone, and servers like Express (Node.js).